ElrieM/CI_MS2_Sudoku-Game/README.md

 - Bootstrap was used to assist with the responsiveness and styling of the website:
   - Horizontal alignment navs & tabs used for navbar
-    - Used stacked to horizontal grid for introduction section on home page
-    - For the image gallery on About page, used Carousel
-    - Sign up for newsletter form created with modals
-    - Classes layout uses List Group, with headings as disabled items
-    - Contact form elements

 ### - [Google Fonts:](https://fonts.google.com/) <!-- omit in toc -->

-- Google Fonts were used to import the "Lato" and "Dancing Script" fonts into the style.css file used on all pages throughout the website.
+- Imported "EB Garamond" and "Raleway" fonts from Google Fonts into the style.css file used on all pages throughout the website.

 ### - [Font Awesome:](https://fontawesome.com/) <!-- omit in toc -->